HOW THE INDIAN BUDGET IS PREPARED

 The D Day : FM delivers Budget Speech in Parliament

-On 28th of February, the Finance Minister delivers Budget speech in Lok Sabha.
+On 28th of February, the Minister delivers Budget speech in Lok Sabha.
 After which Budget documents are made available.
 These are also put on the website www.finmin.nic.in.
 2008 being a leap year, this time Budget would be presented to Parliament on 29th February.